Observation of an Accreting Planetary-Mass Companion with Signs of Disk-Disk Interaction in Orion: Accretion rate

+The presence of several accretion tracers and the young age of the system ($7\pm3$ Myr) strongly suggest that accretion is ongoing in V2376 Ori b.
 We measure the $\rm H\alpha$ flux by performing a Gaussian fit on the convolved spectrum using the tools provided in the MPDAF package developed by \citet{piqueras_mpdaf_2017}.
 The measurement is based on the degraded-resolution spectrum shown in Fig.~\ref{fig:muse}D, and yields a flux of $F_{\rm H\alpha} = 92.8 \pm 0.2 \times 10^{-19}\:\rm W/m^{2}$.
-Considering the H$\alpha$ luminosity derived in the degraded spectrum (Fig. \ref{fig:muse} D) with a distance to the source of 304 pc, this leads to $L_{\rm H\alpha} = 10^{-5.6\pm0.2}\:\rm L_{\odot}$.
-To convert this $\rm H\alpha$ luminosity into an accretion luminosity, we adopt the planetary surface shock model from \citet{aoyama_comparison_2021} that considers the contribution of shocks between the circumstellar disk and the circumplanetary disk to the total H$\alpha$ emission:
+Considering this H$\alpha$ flux with a distance to the source of 304 pc, this leads to $L_{\rm H\alpha} = 10^{-5.6\pm0.2}\:\rm L_{\odot}$.
+To convert this $\rm H\alpha$ luminosity into an accretion luminosity, we adopt the planetary surface shock model from \citet{aoyama_comparison_2021} that considers the contribution of shocks between the circumstellar disc and the circumplanetary disc to the total H$\alpha$ emission: